 Texas Academy of Leadership in the Humanities offers preview day

-Lamar University’s early college entrance program for high school-aged students will offer its semiannual glimpse into the opportunities provided for mature, academically-focused students at its spring preview day, Saturday, Feb.
-18.
+Lamar University’s early college entrance program for high school-aged students will offer a glimpse into the opportunities provided for mature, academically-focused students at its preview day, Saturday, Oct.
+12.

-The tuition-free residential honors program, one of only two in the state, grants outstanding high school-aged students, who may apply as sophomores, the opportunity to complete their final two years of high school while simultaneously earning 60 or more hours of college credit.
+The tuition-free residential honors program, one of only two in the state, grants outstanding high school-aged students, who may apply as sophomores, the opportunity to earn 60 or more hours of college credit.
 Students in the academy perform community service, participate in a variety of leadership forums, and benefit from other cultural activities and programs sponsored by the program.

 “Academically, TALH is a liberal arts program, but our broader purpose is to foster leadership skills through exposure to a variety of humanities-based programs, including community service,” said Scott Stevenson, admissions director of the academy.
 “At the core of any meaningful understanding of ‘leadership’ is a moral sensibility, and our goal is to cultivate this sensibility, along with the courage to live your principles, in our students.”

-Students and parents who are interested in attending the preview day are encouraged to RSVP at texasacademy.org.
+Students and parents who are interested in attending the preview day are encouraged to RSVP at www.texasacademy.org.

 For more information on the preview day or the academy, call (409) 839-2995.